Publish

 finally published, it’ll open up a menu with:

-- Your doc’s live URL: when your document is live, you can access
+- Your doc’s live URL: when your document is live, you can access its URL.

-- Triggered updates: edits you make are reflected once you click the
+- Triggered updates: edits you make are reflected once you click the Update button.

 Be careful when updating a published document: changing component fields or